owenfranssen/json-to-vhosts/README.md

 # json-to-vhosts
-Quickly convert a JSON list of domains to VirtualHosts ready for copying to Apache vhosts.conf
+PHP script to quickly convert a JSON list of domains to VirtualHosts ready for copying to Apache vhosts.conf